| An

 been the coolest and not so cool artists to gig alongside with and for

+what reasons?
 I once did a few shows with Stevie Ray Vaughan before he was discovered.

 He was one of the nicest, generous unbelievably talented players and